 AOB

-Members asked about the difference in noise between older and new aircraft.
-Members asked whether noise readings detailing the difference of the aircraft in level flight could be taken in Lewisham.
+Members asked about the difference in noise between older and new aircraft, and what mobile noise measurements had been taken in the local area to compare noise levels.
+Members noted that a citizen research study published by HACAN East had concluded there is no noticeable difference between old and new aircraft in flight.
+Members asked whether noise readings detailing the difference of the aircraft in level flight could be taken in SE London, as at present the airport’s noise measurements on the website did not include measurements from new aircraft.

+TH advised that the airport’s noise consultants had conducted a technical review of the research.
+TH advised that the airport would not be submitting further noise data in addition to what was already submitted as part of the planning application.

 RS stated that it was important to note that the aircraft were in fact quieter, and were significantly so on departure.
 In addition, the use of newer aircraft allowed the airport to fly more passengers without having to increase the number of flights.
 The newer aircraft were also significantly better performing with regard to emissions – with newer aircraft being 30% more efficient.

-The Chair stated that this detailed conversation should be raised at sub-committee level.
+The Chair stated that this detailed conversation should be raised at sub-committee level, including whether the airport should consider a further noise measurement study over SE London.

 Next meetings